What is the Anterior Cruciate Ligament (ACL)?

-This surgery involves replacing the torn ACL with the tendon of the hamstrings muscle or the patellar tendon of the same leg the joint is injured.
+This surgery involves replacing the torn ACL with the tendon of the hamstrings muscle or the patellar tendon of the same leg in which the joint is injured.
 It usually takes about six to eight months for the patient to return to active sports after the surgery.

 Posterior Cruciate Ligament (PCL) Tears

-Another ligament similar to the ACL is the posterior cruciate ligament that is located at the back of the knee joint.
+Another ligament similar to the ACL is the posterior cruciate ligament which is located at the back of the knee joint.
 Tears of the PCL usually don’t require surgery and can heal through proper physiotherapy.
-If the structures outside the knee are also involved with PCL tears, it can cause the Posterolateral Complex (PLC) injuries that will need surgery.
+If the structures outside the knee are also involved with PCL tears, it can cause Posterolateral Complex (PLC) injuries that will need surgery.